 Just as the original was, the Nautsoscaph II is shock-resistant, anti-magnetic, and water-resistant up to 999 feet, so you can actually wear it while doing some shark diving of your own.

-Somewhat annoyingly they are changed the strap from the one you can see in the pic work by Dreyfuss.
+Somewhat annoyingly they are changed the strap from the one you can see in the pic worn by Dreyfuss.
 It’s always a bit disappointing when something great gets a re-release but it’s not the same as the original and in this case the strap on the original was pretty cool.
 But re-releasing archive models and updating them is a bit of a trend in the watch industry right now.

-If you wanted to get the original strap then it’s called a Speidel Mach 1 bracelet and there are some available right now on eBay and watch collector websites so you could track one down pretty easily.
+If you wanted to get the original strap then it’s called a Speidel Mach 1 bracelet and there are some available right now on eBay and watch collector websites, so you could track one down pretty easily.

 Here’s to swimin’ with bow legged women…